kpmg2021400mg/schoollunch/README.md

 #### 2-2.
 Finding efficient routes

+We attatched our route optimization code that used T map API.

 ### 3. NEW CUSTOMER TARGET
 According to the report from the Bank of Korea, the population working from home will be maintained after the pandemic situation.
 We expand our service to young 20s who live alone and work from home, who wants to eat fresh and balanced meals and maintain the population size for each production batch(school).